mullerdavid/ctf_writeups/_learn/forensics24/Exercise2/WRITEUP.md

 # Reverse malware

-The malware is almost identical to the first part, see [Excercise 1](../Excercise1/WRITEUP.md#reverse-malware) for more details.
+The malware is almost identical to the first part, see [Exercise 1](../Exercise1/WRITEUP.md#reverse-malware) for more details.

 ## Key Encryption
 The random key is encrypted with the available `GetPerMachineKey` and `GlobalKey` with `Encryptor.EncryptKey256`.

 The difference is here.
 The ransomware is using asymmetric encryption now, encrypting with the public RSA key(s).
-The attacker can decrypt fiels with any of the global hardcoded key (works even without internet) or the generated per machine dns query based key.
+The attacker can decrypt files with any of the global hardcoded key (works even without internet) or the generated per machine dns query based key.

 ![](screenshots/3.png)